Feeling Stuck In Your Car Loan? Might Be Time To Shop Around!

 Some bills can’t be changed.
 For other bills, though, a little legwork can make a big difference in your monthly payment.
 Your car payment is a great example.
-Refinancing your vehicle loan can lead to a lower monthly payment, a shorter payment term or both.
-It depends on various factors, including the value of your vehicle, how much you owe and your credit standing.
+Refinancing your car loan can lead to a lower monthly payment, a shorter payment term, or both.
+It depends on various factors, including the value of your vehicle, how much you owe, and your credit standing.

-Read on for three common life changes that might mean it’s a good time to refinance your vehicle.
+Read on for three common life changes that might mean it’s an excellent time to refinance your vehicle.

 1.)
 Your credit rating improves

-The biggest factor determining your auto loan status is your credit score.
+The most significant factor determining your auto loan status is your credit score.
 When your lender builds a loan package, they pull a credit report as a central part of that process.
 That number determines your interest rate, whether you’ll pay an insurance premium and what other fees your lender might charge.

 Keep a copy of the documents your lender pulled.
 That can let you see if your credit score has improved.
-Nine months of steady repayment can boost your credit score, resulting in a less costly loan.
+Nine months of regular repayment can boost your credit score, resulting in a less costly loan.

-If you didn’t have much credit history when you purchased, refinancing can do you a world of good.
-Interest rates as high as 18% are common for new borrowers.
-Just a few months of solid payments may cut that rate in half.
+If you didn’t have much credit history when you purchased, refinancing could do you a world of good.
+Interest rates as high as 18% are standard for new borrowers.
+Just a few months of stable payments may cut that rate in half.

 2.)
 You didn’t shop around initially

 Many people feel railroaded throughout the car-buying process.
-They choose a car, and then are told the price, the monthly payment and everything else.
+They choose a car and then told the price, the monthly payment, and everything else.
 It’s almost like the lender for your car loan is predetermined.

 Dealers usually have a smaller range of lenders with whom they exclusively work.
-Those lenders have limited exposure to competition, so they can charge higher fees and rates.
-Do your own comparison shopping.
+Those lenders have limited exposure to the competition so that they can charge higher fees and rates.
+Do your comparison shopping.
 Dealer rates can be 1 to 1.5% higher than those offered at smaller lenders, like credit unions.

 If you’ve never shopped around for a car loan, it’s worth doing now.
-Do your shopping inside a 15-day period, though; multiple checks on your credit could negatively impact your credit score.
+Do your shopping inside 15 days, though; multiple checks on your credit could negatively impact your credit score.

 3.)
 You need to change your monthly payment